LocalCoinIS/dev.bitshares.works/docs/development/testnets.rst

 **************

 We offer the Open Public Testnets that has been deployed and is fully functional for anyone to use and is shared among developers.
-The Open Public Testnets is a great space to start learning about BitShares-Core and BitShares-UI wallet.
+The Open Public Testnets is a great space to start learning about LocalCoin-Core and LocalCoin-UI wallet.
 You can find all the relevant information about the public network in the next section.

 Quick Start
 -------------------